The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 - brush your teeth twice daily and floss once a day

-- see a dentist at least once during the pregnancy and inform them that you are pregnant
+- see a dentist at least once during the pregnancy for a check-up - make sure to tell them you are pregnant

 As the baby moves, you may begin to think about the baby as a separate being.
 This is often when you start to bond with your baby.